elastic/kibana/src/ui/ui_i18n/README.md

 One of our technical requirements is to have default message in the templates themselves, and that message will always be english, so we don't need interact with `en.json` file directly.
-If default message has been changed in the code then tools will update it.
+We can generate that file from `defaultMessage`s defined inline.

 ## I18n engine